gentritbiba/gentritbiba/README.md

 - Reviewd the code of my team members and helped them improve it
 - Checked client code for bugs and weaknesses using approved troubleshooting methods.

-### Lead Developer | Honest SEO Digital

-- Planned website development, converting mockups into usable web presence with HTML, JavaScript, AJAX and JSON coding.
-- Guided and influenced existing partners on recommended upgrades and enhancements to integrated solutions.
-- Designed and developed solution to automate manual work that saves hundred of hours every month
-- Built application platform foundation to support migration from client-server product lines to enterprise architectures and services.
-- Coordinated with systems partners to finalize designs and confirm requirement

 ### Lead Developer | SYQEL
 - Designed and build the code and the infrastructure for a fully fledged web application